APercy/steampunk_blimp/README.md

 Shared owners:
 This vehicle was made to be shared with a team.
 So the owner can set more users to operate it.
 Inside the blimp, just use the command /blimp_share <name>

-To remove someone from the sharing, /blimp_remove <name>
+- To remove someone from the sharing, /blimp_remove <name>
-To list the owners, /blimp_list
+- To list the owners, /blimp_list
-Is possible to lock the blimp access, so only the owners can enter: /blimp_lock true To let anyone enter, /blimp_lock false
+- To lock the blimp access, so only the owners can enter: /blimp_lock true
+- To let anyone enter, /blimp_lock false

 All shared owners can access the blimp inventory

 Painting:
-As the planes, punch a dye against the hull, so the primary color will change To change the secondary color, punch a dye, but holding Aux (E) key.
+As the planes, punch a dye against the hull, so the primary color will change
+- To change the secondary color, punch a dye, but holding Aux (E) key.
 It is possible to set a logo on your blimp, so enter inside it and type the command /blimp_logo Only the original owner can do the paintings